 In the area of mathematics, students who demonstrate competency are accelerated one or more years.
 Placement is based on multiple performance data, including information based on a course-level assessment, standardized test scores, and aptitude tests (such as the Cognitive Abilities Test or other state-approved test).
-Courses taught at the middle school level include Math 6 Accelerated, Math 7, Math 7
+Courses offered for acceleration at the middle school level include Math 6 Accelerated,